What Mortgage Can You Get For £600 a Month?

 Your maximum mortgage borrowing will not be based on the amount you have budgeted for monthly mortgage repayments, in this case £600 per month.

-Each lender is different and has their own way of assessing affordability alongside their own internal benchmarks that dictate what they can offer and to who.
+Each lender is different and has its own way of assessing affordability alongside internal benchmarks that dictate what it can offer and to whom.
 As a starting point, many use an applicant’s annual income.
-They’ll multiply it 4 or 4.5 times to produce a rough mortgage figure.
+They multiply it by 4 or 4.5 times to produce a rough mortgage figure.

-If you have good credit and a regular stable income some lenders may be willing to increase that to 5 times or 6 times a salary – a broker would know which are more likely to offer that.
+If you have good credit and a regular stable income, some lenders may be willing to increase that to five or six times a salary.
+A broker would know which ones are more likely to offer that.

-You can use our mortgage calculator below to work out how much you can borrow based on the typical income multiples lenders use.
+You can use our mortgage calculator below to calculate your borrowing limit based on the typical income multiples lenders use.

 Mortgage Affordability Calculator